 Poley Mountain (Sussex) – Centrally located between 3 major cities (Moncton, Saint John and Fredericton), it provides some of the best skiing and snowboarding in Atlantic Canada.

-Sugarloaf Provincial Park (Atholville) – Offers 13 downhill ski trails, 22 km (14 mi.) of groomed cross-country ski trails expertly laid out around beautiful Prichard Lake and a groomed snowmobile trail system which connects to the provincial trails.
+Sugarloaf Provincial Park (Atholville) – Offers 11 downhill ski trails, groomed cross-country ski trails expertly laid out around beautiful Prichard Lake and a groomed snowmobile trail system which connects to the provincial trails.

 Around the province you’ll find many cross-country ski trails, competitions and workshops that are maintained and operated by local Cross-Country New Brunswick clubs.
 You can also explore groomed ski and snowshoe trails at Fundy National Park and Kouchibouguac National Park.
-Visit Canada Trails for a listing of cross-country ski trails in New Brunswick, as well as other great spots for hiking and snowshoeing.
+Venture out and find great spots for winter hiking and snowshoeing.